-September 29, 2018 Kepler College workshop in Seattle
+September 29, 2018 Kepler College workshop online

 An Uncommon Saturn Return: The Capricorn stellium generation 1988 – 1991